csc-training/geocomputing_course/materials/connecting.md

 ## Developing scripts remotely

-Instead of developing code on your local machine and moving it as files to the supercomputer for testing, you can also consider to use a local editor and push edited files directly into the supercomputer.
+Instead of developing code on your local machine and moving it as files to the supercomputer for testing, you can also consider to use a local editor and push edited files directly to the supercomputer.
 This works for example with **Visual Studio Code** or **Notepad++**.
 Note that [Visual Studio Code](https://docs.csc.fi/computing/webinterface/vscode/) is also available through the Puhti web interface.

 - [CSC Docs: Developing scripts remotely](https://docs.csc.fi/support/tutorials/remote-dev/)